kbrbe/beltrans-data-integration/data-model/README.md

 At **BnF** a *thing*'s URI is reused for the metadata entity but without the trailing `#about` (an HTML anchor).
-For example `<http://data.bnf.fr/ark:/12148/cb11927594h#about>` for a person, more concretely an instance of `foaf:Person`, and `<http://data.bnf.fr/ark:/12148/cb11927594h> for the metadata entity of this person, more concretely an instance of `skos:Concept`.
+For example `<http://data.bnf.fr/ark:/12148/cb11927594h>` for a person, more concretely an instance of `foaf:Person`, and `<http://data.bnf.fr/ark:/12148/cb11927594h#about> for the metadata entity of this person, more concretely an instance of `skos:Concept`.

-The tool [trifid](https://github.com/zazuko/trifid) which provides a basic UI to browse resources seems to have issues with the BnF notation.
+The tool [trifid](https://github.com/zazuko/trifid) which provides a basic UI to browse resources seems to have issues with the notation of BnF.
 The HTML anchor `#about` which is part of the IRI of a thing is not recognized as part of the IRI in trifid but just as HTML anchor.
-Thus trifid shows the related metadata entity.
+Thus, instead of the metadata entity trifid always shows the related *thing* (the other URI without `#about`) assuming there is a `#about` section in the HTML page.

 ## Authors

+Authors usually have a given name and a family name and might be uniquely identified by an International Standard Name Identifier (ISNI).
+Besides an actual author, any expression may have several other collaborators involved such as translators or illustrators.
+For the BELTRANS project the nationality of authors is important as we only consider Belgian authors.

 According to a LRM to schema.org mapping performed by the Royal Library of the Netherlands (KB), the *LRM Agent* concept is not fully compatible with a `schema:Agent`,